BrianSward/reading-notes/README.md

 ## Chickpea

-This is my 12 month old border collie/poodle.
+This is _Chickpea_ 12 month old border collie/poodle.
 She is why I'm doing all this.

 ![She has a blackbelt in cuteness!](https://github.com/BrianSward/reading-notes/blob/main/PXL_20220609_153110554.PORTRAIT.jpg?raw=true "This is Chickpea")

-## Code 102 Reading Notes
+### Code 102 Reading Notes

 - [Class 1](class1.md)
 - [Class 2](class2.md)